DANCE-Lab/DANCE-Wiki/docs/studies_and_protocols/fnirs_protocol.md

 ---
 layout: default
-title: fNIRS Protocols
+title: fNIRS Resources
 has_children: false
-parent: SOPs
+parent: fNIRS Protocols
 has_toc: false
 nav_order: 2
 ---

-# fNIRS Protocols
+# fNIRS Resources

 The following resources can be found in the DANCE Lab Drive: